MischaU8/yumyum/curves/create-patch-from-curves_9MgIDejxjjM.md

 Uploaded: 2023-05-14

-yum yum Floyd here with a quick look at creating Patches from curves and plasticity simply select the curve you'd like to patch and click the create patch from curves button in the lower right corner of the UI a new sheet will be
+yum yum Floyd here with a quick look at creating Patches from curves in Plasticity simply select the curve you'd like to patch and click the create patch from curves button in the lower right corner of the UI a new sheet will be